 - If you’re planning to workout in a gym or go for a swim, bring trainers, workout gear, headband or hair bands, bobby pins, flip flops, a swimsuit and cover-up or sarong.

 - Bring enough undies, socks, tights or pantyhose as needed and a plastic bag to stuff a wet swimsuit or used lingerie before returning home.
 If wearing sandals or heels on a plane, I like to give my feet a rest and pack a pair of cozy socks on board.

-- If you’re bringing pricey jewelry (I don’t recommend it) remember to lock it in the safe.
+- If you’re bringing pricey jewelry (I don’t recommend it) remember to lock it in the safe when not worn.

 - Cat bloggers: If you like wearing cat ears, bring a pair or more to share.